Temple Ambler EarthFest:

 When you think of plants, the first adjective that comes to mind probably isn’t “scary.”
 But how about a plant that eats meat?
 Or a giant flower that smells like a dead body?
 How about a parasitic flower that has no body of its own?
 Or plant growths that look like something otherworldly is sure to hatch out of them at any moment?
 Did we mention a fungus that turns ants into zombies?
 The world of plants and fungi is freaky, fascinating and seriously weird.
 Learn More About Plants and Fungi.

 We live on volatile planet.
 Tectonic plates continue to move.
 Volcanoes unpredictably erupt.
 Tornadoes touch down in unexpected, and even local, places.
-2020 has been one of the most active hurricane seasons in history.
-Natural disasters are major adverse events, but they result from the natural processes of the Earth.
+In September 2021, Temple University Ambler experienced firsthand the ferocity of natural disasters.
+On September 1, the unthinkable happened.
+The remnants of Hurricane Ida spawned a tornado that ripped through the middle of the Temple Ambler Campus and our surrounding community - learn more about what happened at Temple Ambler and the continuing recovery efforts.
+Natural disasters are major adverse events, but they often result from the natural processes of the Earth - the impact of climate change on the ferocity and frequency of natural disasters is being closely studied by researchers all over the globe.
 Examples also include floods, hurricanes, tsunamis, storms, and other geologic processes.
 Learn More About Natural Disasters.

 Now it’s your turn!
 What creatures will you find in your own backyard?
 What creepy observations will you make that you can share with others?
 Or maybe you’ll make a scary critter of your own!
-There are so many fun activities you can engage in right at home.
-Be sure to enter our Naturally Scary Costume and Naturally Scary Pumpkin Carving contests too!
-Learn More About Contests and Activities!
+There are so many fun activities you can engage in right at home or in the classroom!
+Learn More About Activities to Do at Home or in Class!

 Let the Science of Scary online celebration be just the beginning of your journeys to discovery.
 Our event contributors provide a wonderful resource for information and educational activities.
 There are also numerous other online resources to help you engage in and explore the world around you.
 Now get out there and get exploring!

 We couldn’t do this without the help of a lot of friends.
-We’d like to thank our event partners and content contributors, the Ambler Arboretum of Temple University; the Temple Ambler Field Station; the College of Science and Technology; Temple’s Department of Earth and Environmental Science; the Temple Biology Department, including iEcoLab and the Cordes Laboratory; the Landscape Architecture and Horticulture programs in the Tyler School of Art and Architecture; the Ambler Campus Office of Student Life; the Ambler Campus Library, the Elmwood Park Zoo, the Philadelphia Insectarium and Butterfly Pavilion; the Academy of Natural Sciences, Dr. Vincent Aloyo, Sarah Naughton; and Cindy Ahern and Tri-State Bird Rescue and Research.
+We’d like to thank our event contributors, who have provided so many fascinating and fun features to share over the years!
+Contributors have included the Ambler Arboretum of Temple University; the Temple Ambler Field Station; the College of Science and Technology; Temple’s Department of Earth and Environmental Science; the Temple Biology Department, including iEcoLab and the Cordes Laboratory; the Landscape Architecture and Horticulture programs in the Tyler School of Art and Architecture; the Ambler Campus Office of Student and Campus Life; the Ambler Campus Library; the Elmwood Park Zoo; the Academy of Natural Sciences, Dr. Vincent Aloyo, Sarah Naughton; and Cindy Ahern and Tri-State Bird Rescue and Research.
 Explore More!